scottyw/crossover/README.md

 }
 ```

-Crossover will use this file to record the most recently seen item for each feed.
+This file keeps a record of the most recently seen item for each feed.
 After an update your targets file will look something like this:

 ```json
 {